People

 Juan Manuel Rodriguez Baron

-Juanma is a marine conservationist with a BSc in Marine Biology from Jorge Tadeo Lozano University (Colombia) and MSc from Interdisciplinary Center of Marine Sciences (Mexico).
-He is the Scientific Director at the JUSTSEA Foundation (www.justsea.org).
-As a Fulbright Scholar, he is conducting his PhD research on the biology and conservation of the highly endangered East Pacific leatherback sea turtle (Dermochelys coriacea).
-His research combines surveys, satellite telemetry, and physiological studies to assess the impact of fisheries interactions at the organismal and population level.
+Juanma is a marine conservationist with a BSc in Marine Biology from Jorge Tadeo Lozano University (Colombia) and an MSc from the Interdisciplinary Center of Marine Sciences (Mexico).
+He is the Science Director at the JUSTSEA Foundation (justsea.org) As a Fulbright Scholar, he is conducting his Ph.D. research on understanding the nature and frequency of marine megafauna—sea turtles, elasmobranchs, and seabirds—bycatch in the Pacific coasts of Panama and Colombia.
+His research combines a bycatch rapid assessment, a multi-year spatial-temporal risk analysis, and a bycatch rate and mortality analysis.
+Among his leadership and service positions related to the conservation and management of marine megafauna, Juanma serves as a Regional Vice-Chair of the IUCN Marine Turtle Specialist Group (iucn-mtsg.org) in the East Pacific region.

 Brett Wilson